 Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
 For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Challenge Exam.
-For all other foreign languages, the requirement is waived after USCB certification but no credit is earned by demonstrating an equivalent proficiency. -6 Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
+Fo all other foreign languages, the requirement is waived after USCE certification but no credit is earned by demonstrating an equivalent proficiency.
+Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit from USCB's language requirement.
 English-speaking students who document or certify native or near-native proficiency in a language other than English are also exempt, without credit, from this requirement.
-Global Citizenship and Multicultural Understanding Studies -3 The following courses have been approved for this requirement: ANTH B102, ANTH B312, ANTH B317, ANTH B351, ANTH B352, ANTH B452, COMM B450, ENGL B270, ENGL B291, GEOG B121, GLST B301, GLST B398, HIST B109, HIST B115, HIST B116, NURS B330, RELG B203, SOCY B315 and SPAN B380.
-Non-equivalent transfer credits may be evaluated for approval on a case by case basis by the Director of General Education.
-II.
-Program Requirements (each with a grade of "C" or higher) ?1 COMM B140 Public Communication .3 .3 .3 .3 IV.
-Elective Credit Hours Total nours required .U
+Global Citizenship and Multicultural Understanding Studies The following courses have been approved for this requirement: ANTH B102 ANTH B312, ANTH B317, ANTH B351, ANTH B352, ANTH B452, COMM B450 ENGL B270, ENGL B291, GEOG B121, GLST B301, GLST B398, HIST B109, HIST B115, HIST B116, NURS B330, RELG B203, SOCY B315 and SPAN B380.
+Non equivalent transfer credits may be evaluated for approval on a case by case basis by the Director of General Education. - - II.
+Program Requirements (each with a grade of "C" or higher) 21 III.
+Major Requirements (each with a grade of "C" or higher) 333333 Total hours required